Get insider access

 440 cd/m²

-The LG B2 has decent color volume.
-It displays dark and bright colors well, but it's limited by its incomplete color gamut and can't display colors as bright as pure white.
-It means that some colors don't look vivid like they do on the Samsung S95B OLED.
+The TV has decent color volume.
+It displays dark and bright colors well, but its incomplete color gamut limits it and can't display colors as bright as pure white.
+It means that some colors don't look as vivid as they do on the Samsung S95B OLED.

 8.6